graycoreio/daffodil/docs/guides/introduction/getting-started.md

 ```

 ## Usage
-The first step is to choose a driver that correspondes to the platform of choice.
+The first step is to choose a driver that corresponds to the platform of choice.
 Daffodil provides lightweight in-memory API drivers to mock out a test platform for rapid frontend development.
 <!--- TODO: add link to in-memory explanation --->
 Once a platform has been chosen, import the corresponding driver module: